deployphp/deployer/docs/how-to-deploy-laravel.md

 dep deploy
 ```

-If every thing goes well, deployer will create the following structure on remote host in `deploy_path`:
+If everything goes well, deployer will create the following structure on remote host in `deploy_path`:

 ```text
 ├── .dep